hitbug-exe/End-Boot/README.md

 # End-Boot
 End-Boot is a bootloader written in x86 assembly language that aims to be the go-to tool in case of an apocalypse.
 This bootloader is designed to be simple, robust, and reliable, making it the perfect choice when the world goes to hell.
+Inspi+red from [this OS tut](https://github.com/cfenollosa/os-tutorial)

 # Features